Johjo/temp_gilded_rose_25_08_04/TypeScript/README.md

 # Gilded Rose

-With les Anes : Yann
+With les Anes : Yann & Johann

 This is the Gilded Rose kata in TypeScript.